-Since July 2014, Delf Rothe has been a postdoctoral researcher at the IFSH.
-Currently he is principal investigator of the DFG-funded project: “The Knowledge Politics of Security in the Anthropocene”.
-From 2014-2016, he was a member of the interdisciplinary postdoc-group “sustainable futures” at the University of Hamburg.
-Previously, Rothe worked as a research fellow at the Institute of International Politics (Prof. Dr. Annette Jünemann) of the Helmut-Schmidt-University Hamburg for several years.
+Delf Rothe is a senior researcher at IFSH and a member of the sub-project B3 “Conflict and Cooperation at the Climate–Security Nexus” of the CliCCS Cluster of Excellence at Universität Hamburg.
+From April 2018 until November 2021 Delf Rothe was the principal investigator of the project: “The Knowledge Politics of Security in the Anthropocene” funded by the German Research Foundation.
+From 2014-2016, he was a member of the interdisciplinary postdoc-group “sustainable futures” at the University of Hamburg conducting a research project on the rise of resilience as a novel concept in security governance.
+Prior to joining IFSH, Rothe worked as a research fellow at the Institute of International Politics (Prof. Dr. Annette Jünemann) of the Helmut-Schmidt-University Hamburg for several years.
 Delf Rothe received his PhD (Dr. Phil) from the University of Hamburg with a dissertation thesis on the securitization of climate change and its political implications.
 In 2012, he joined Prof. Dr. Marieke de Goede’s “European Security Culture” project at the University of Amsterdam as a visiting scholar for three months.
 From November 2014-April 2015, he was a postdoc fellow at the University of California, Santa Cruz (UCSC) by invitation of Prof. Dr. Ronnie Lipschutz.

 Rothe, Delf.
 2016.